Aspose/releases.aspose.com/content/en/words/net/release-notes/2025/aspose-words-for-net-25-4-release-notes.md

 JisB5
 {{< /highlight >}}

-This use case explains how use new paper sizes:
+This use case explains how to use new paper sizes:
 {{< gist "aspose-words-gists" "12a3a3cfe30f3145220db88428a9f814" "jisb-paper-size.cs" >}}

 ### Added new public option HtmlSaveOptions.RemoveJavaScriptFromLinks